-I wrote ‘Til Death about a year and a half ago.
+I wrote ‘Til Death several years ago.
 A friend of mine brought a short story contest to my attention and encouraged me to submit a work.
 Since I had never written a short story, I decided to give it a whirl.

-Needless to say, this story didn’t win, but since it’s been sitting in the depths of my computer files for the last year and a half and I have no plans to submit it anywhere else, I couldn’t see a reason not to share it here!
+Needless to say, this story didn’t win, but since it’s been sitting in the depths of my computer files for years and I have no plans to submit it anywhere else, I couldn’t see a reason not to share it here!

 To those of you who write short stories regularly, I salute you!
 I’ve written a couple now, and I must say that they are infinitely more difficult for me than writing a full-blown novel.